-Our estimates of the timing of volcanic sulfate enrichment in the ice cores are based on the most recently updated ice core chronologies for Greenland and Antarctica (NS1-2011 and WD2014, respectively; see Sigl et al., 2015, 2016) and represent the first year in which a sulfate anomaly was detected in the glacio-chemical records.
+Our estimates of the timing of volcanic sulphate enrichment in the ice cores are based on the most recently updated ice-core chronologies for Greenland and Antarctica (Sigl et al., 2015, 2016) and represent the first year in which a sulphate anomaly

+- 25 was detected in the glacio-chemical records.
 Small adjustments were made in cases in which bipolar eruptions had slightly different ages in Greenland and Antarctica to derive a unified chronology (Sigl et al., 2015).
-Since the Greenland ice core chronology (NS1-2011) was constrained with more absolute age markers than that from Antarctica (WD2014), a stronger weight was usually given to the Greenland ages.
-For known historic eruptions - some of which are verified by identifying and characterising tephra in ice cores (Abbott and Davies, 2012; Jensen et al., 2014; Sun et al., 2014) - the exact timing (calendar date, month, season) of the eruptions was used.
-For the majority of the volcanic events over the past 2500 years, the exact timing of the eruption cannot be constrained with the ice core records alone, since volcanic sulfate has different atmospheric residence times depending on such details as the latitude, season, and injection height of the eruption.
-Thus the time lag between stratospheric injection at the source and deposition at the ice core site can vary between a few weeks up to a year (Robock, 2000; Toohey et al., 2013).
+Since the Greenland ice-core chronology (NS1-2011) was constrained with more absolute age markers than that from Antarctica (WD2014) a stronger weight was usually given to the Greenland ages.
+For known historic eruptions-some of which are verified by identifying and characterizing tephra in the ice core (Abbott and Davies, 2012; Jensen et al., 2014; Sun et al., 2014) the exact timing - 30 (calendar date, month, season) of the eruptions were used.
+For the majority of the volcanic deposition events over the past 2,500 years, the exact timing of the eruption cannot be constrained with the ice-core records alone, since volcanic sulphate has different atmospheric residence times depending on such details as the latitude, season and injection height of the eruption.
+Thus the time lag between stratospheric injection at the source and deposition at the ice-core site can vary between a few weeks up to a year (Robock, 2000; Schmidt and Robock, 2015; Toohey et al., 2013).